data-provider/core/README.md

 ## Overview

-This package provides a [Data Provider][data-provider-url] origin for reading data from Prismic CMS API.
+This package provides a [Data Provider][data-provider-url] for reading data from Prismic CMS API.
 As underlay, it uses the [prismic-javascript][prismic-javascript-url] client to provide the Prismic data.

 ## Api